Table of Content

 But when considering the whole story, Jane encountered ads via multiple channels before making a decision.
 And the effectiveness of each complemented each other and led to the conversion.

 Without automated analytics, marketers will have a hard time defining the importance of each channel that leads to conversions – primarily because the data collected is enormous and can be incomprehensible for the human eye.

 With advertising analytics, marketers can quickly pinpoint the effectiveness of each channel and tweak their campaigns accordingly.
 This will also allow marketers to run hyper-targeted campaigns by choosing the right ad inventory from the right ad networks.

-According to Harvard Business Review, organisations that adopted advertising analytics witnessed 10-30% improvement in their overall marketing performance.
+According to Harvard Business Review, organizations that adopted advertising analytics witnessed a 10-30% improvement in their overall marketing performance.
 This is mainly because it enables businesses to effectively reallocate their ad budgets.

-In a broader sense, with advertising analytics, organisations can perform three main activities – attribution, optimization, and allocation.
+In a broader sense, with advertising analytics, organizations can perform three main activities – attribution, optimization, and allocation.
 Let’s take a closer look at each.

-Attribution allows organisations to understand the value of each advertising activity and how they complement each other to drive sales.
-Especially when businesses utilise both offline and online advertising strategies, it will be increasingly difficult to track the results of each without analytics.
+Attribution allows organizations to understand the value of each advertising activity and how they complement each other to drive sales.
+Especially when businesses utilize both offline and online advertising strategies, it will be increasingly difficult to track the results of each without analytics.

 Just like the previously discussed example of how a consumer’s purchase decision was affected by ads from multiple channels, in most cases, advertising activities interact with each other to drive results.

 This means, evaluating the results based on a single channel (just like saying email marketing was the most effective strategy in the previous example) will undermine the effectiveness of each channel and lead to flawed decision making.